241209-NET/Ludia_Park/Project1/LudisFoodCourt.API/README.md

     * I can get a list of all current food items with their quantities and total price in my cart.

-## Getting available food items by vendor

-* I can get a list of all foods available at each vendor.
-  * When I'm on the `/vendors/:vendorId/foods` page:
-    * I can get a list of all foods at this vendor by its id.

-## Getting available vendors
-* I can get a list of all vendors available at Ludi's Food Court.
-  * When I'm on the `/vendors` page:
-    * I can get a list of all vendors.